 I’m not boasting on Facebook, because who wants to be that parent?
 But this blog is semi-anonymous so I might as well boast here.
 Today’s achievement in toddler-land is that R can count up to five objects unprompted, and up to ten with prompts.
 She’s 17 months!
 She’s a genius!

 Well, I don’t really know whether she’s a genius.
 She’s my first kid, I have no idea what’s normal.
 A quick query to Dr. Google makes it sound like there are plenty of children her age and younger who can count to ten.
 But I think she’s on the upper end of average?
 There are plenty of children her age and older who don’t say five words, period.

 Plus, one of my favorite things I learned from unschooling is that everybody has strengths and weaknesses.
-My favorite example is that I learned to read early, while Paranoid Husband didn’t read for pleasure until age 12 and is still a slow reader.
-But Paranoid Husband has a talent for health care I’ll never come close to–he’s the guy who will give you a casual shoulder rub and somehow hit every trigger point to make you feel amazing afterwards, and let me tell you he is my #1 person to have around when gross bodily fluids are being spilled.
+My favorite example is that I learned to read early, while Z didn’t read for pleasure until age 12.
+But he has a talent for health care I’ll never come close to–he’s the guy who will give you a casual shoulder rub and somehow hit every trigger point to make you feel amazing afterwards, and let me tell you he is my #1 person to have around when gross bodily fluids are being spilled.
 (Uh.
 Not in that way.
 Ok, in that way too.)

 Anyway… Right, I was talking about strengths and weaknesses.
 Everyone is good at some things and not good at others, and that’s just how the world works.
 Nobody’s smarter than anybody else, our society just values some skills above other skills and calls the people who have those skills smarter.